arenaxr/arena-docs/content/overview/index.md

 It is worth noting that a Scene's address can be used to form a URL for virtual environments that have no physical location without the need for ATLAS.

-### Runtime Management (ARTS)
+### Runtime Management (Silverline)

-Execution of applications in a Scene is managed by a local resource manager (ARTS) that is also part of the Realm.
-ARTS is responsible for dispatching, monitoring and migrating for execution of programs to available runtimes.
+Execution of applications in a Scene is managed by a local resource manager (Silverline) that is also part of the Realm.
+Silverline is responsible for dispatching, monitoring and migrating for execution of programs to available runtimes.